Fx captcha validation errors in Jira Service Management Customer Portal

 Summary

-Captcha validation fails and does not allow the submission of a request on Jira Service Desk Portal.
+Captcha validation fails and does not allow the submission of a request on a Jira Service Management Portal.
 Atlassian uses Google reCaptcha Enterprise for the validation of these requests.

 Diagnosis

-• When a customer tries to submit a request on the Jira Service Desk Portal without logging in.
-If the request coming from the customer's browser is not considered to be fully secure, they will receive a captcha validation to prove that the request is not submitted by a bot.
+When a customer tries to submit a request on the Jira Service Management Portal without logging in, if the request coming from the customer's browser is not considered to be fully secure, they will receive a captcha validation to prove that the request is not submitted by a bot

 Cause